SEMICeu/SDG-sandbox/evidences/certificate_of_completion_of_secondary_education/data_model/certificate_of_completion_of_secondary_education_tables_v0.01.md

 **Subclass of**: Public Organisation

 *No additional attributes are defined for this entity.
-It does inherit, however, all the attributes from its superclass, Organisation.*
+It does inherit, however, all the attributes from Public Organisation listed here below.*

 ### Education Institution